shellscape/webpack-plugin-serve/README.md

 Type: `String | Array(String) | Object`<br>
 Default: `compiler.context`

 Sets the directory(s) from which static files will be served from the root of the application.
 Bundles will be served from the `output` config setting.
-For specifying options for static file directories, please see [`middleware > static`](#static).
-For a in-depth example, check out the [Static HTML File](./recipes/static-html-files.md) recipe.
+For specifying options for static file directories, please see [`koa-static`](https://github.com/koajs/static).
+For an in-depth example, check out the [Static HTML File](./recipes/static-html-files.md) recipe.

 The `static` option supports [glob patterns](https://github.com/sindresorhus/globby#globbypatterns-options) when an `Object` is passed with a `glob` property.
 This is useful for targeting only specific directories in a complex tree.
 Users may also provide an `options` property which supports [globby options](https://github.com/sindresorhus/globby#options).
 For example: